jwalton/rust-book-abridged/docs/ch08-common-collections.md

 ### Hashing Functions

-An exploration of the inner workings of the Hash Map and the hash table data structure that underlies it are beyond the scope of this chapter, but one important fact about a hash map is that each key must be reduced to a single number by means of something called a _hash function_.
-In Rust the default hash function is [SipHash](https://en.wikipedia.org/wiki/SipHash) which was chosen because, even though it isn't the fastest hash function, it does protect against certain denial-of-service attacks you can perform against a hash table.
+Each entry in a hash map is stored using a "hash" of the key, computed by a _hash function_.
+In Rust the default hash function is unspecified and may change in future versions, but at the time of this writing the default is [SipHash](https://en.wikipedia.org/wiki/SipHash).
 You can replace the default hash function by creating a custom _hasher_.
-You need to implements the `BuildHasher` trait, or find a crate on [crates.io](https://crates.io) that implements it.
+You need to implement the `BuildHasher` trait, or find a crate on [crates.io](https://crates.io) that implements it.

 Continue to [chapter 9][chap9].